 Currently, 1 in 3 Navajo do not have access to a sink or a toilet and are 67 times more likely than other Americans to live without running water.
 The Navajo Water Project is an Indigenous-led, community-managed utility alternative that works to rectify this injustice and bring hot and cold running water to homes without access to water or sewer lines.

-From June 5-6, 20% of Tó Pattern Collection sales and sales of Four Corners Yarns purchased to make the patterns will be donated to the Navajo Water Project.
+From June 5-6, 2021, 20% of Tó Pattern Collection sales and sales of Four Corners Yarns purchased to make the patterns was donated to the Navajo Water Project.